WE NO LONGER HANDLE LEAD POISONING CASES.

 - Soil: Lead and other heavy metals can easily contaminate soil and groundwater they come into repeated contact with.
 Areas around foundries or manufacturing plants can easily become contaminated and can remain so for decades.
-Not only does this lead enter into the environment through disposal of industrial waste, but also through smokestack emissions.
+Not only does this lead enter into the environment through the disposal of industrial waste, but also through smokestack emissions.

 - Water: With the known dangers of lead poisoning, it would seem to be an obvious matter of public safety to replace any municipal water pipes that contained lead.
 Unfortunately, many cities and towns have simply left old pipes in use, either for cost-cutting measures or because they were sadly unaware that the pipes were in bad condition.
-For example, Washington, D.C. had 23,000 lead pipes in use for municipal water service, and is still in the process of replacing them.
+For example, Washington, D.C. had 23,000 lead pipes in use for municipal water service and is still in the process of replacing them.

-When someone is a victim of lead poisoning, the effects can be long lasting, particularly in children.
+When someone is a victim of lead poisoning, the effects can be long-lasting, particularly in children.
 Child victims often suffer developmental disabilities that can make adjusting to a normal life practically impossible.

 Through no fault of their own, the victims of lead poisoning are experiencing pain and suffering, extensive medical bills, and a life that will never be the same.
 Those responsible for this are playing pass the buck.
-The manufacturers dispute the science, or the landlords blame the maintenance company, or the attorneys and insurers offer settlements that are a fraction of what is fair or reasonable.
+The manufacturers dispute the science, the landlords blame the maintenance company, and the attorneys and insurers offer settlements that are a fraction of what is fair or reasonable.